Skip to content ↓

 If you wish to appeal, please use the links below to complete your appeal online.

 Please do NOT use ANY other appeal form or send your form to your local authority.
-It is highly recommended that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
+It is suggested that you download the explanatory booklet about appeals which you should read before you complete the appeal form.
+Those applying for a place in Reception, Year 1 or Year 2 are advised to read the section in the appeal’s booklet which refer to Reception, years 1 and 2.

-If your appeal is for years Reception, year 1 or year 2, you are strongly advised to read the section on Key Stage 1 appeals on page 18.
+If you are appealing for a place in years RECEPTION, year 1 or year 2, you are advised to read the section in the booklet which refers to appeals for these years.